Meet Your Class Liaisons

 Jordan Hunt joined the Office of Annual Giving in March 2018 as Administrative Coordinator for the class giving team.
 She began her current role as Assistant Director of Class Giving in January 2022.

 A native of Salem, Virginia, she graduated from James Madison University in 2015 with a bachelor's degree in Health Sciences.
-Jordan resides in Moseley and enjoys spending time with her husband, Tyler, and daughters, Anna and Harper.
+Jordan resides in Moseley with her husband, Tyler, and daughters, Anna and Harper.

 Gabbie Strickland